 Earlier this year there was a massive Tylenol recall.
 The recall included Infant Tylenol drops, Children’s Tylenol, as well as many other children’s medications.
 I’m not exaggerating when I say massive, but generic medications (liquid acetaminophen made by Walgreens or CVS, for example) were not included.
 The recall was a great reminder that generics are just as good as brand-name medications.
+Here’s my perspective on Tylenol before shots.

 The recall also serves as a great reminder that giving medications to children is never risk-free.
 Recalls like this remind us to use medications only when absolutely necessary.
 There is always risk when you intervene.